How to use this toolkit

 - Protect our communities and students from ICE attacks.

-May Day also presents an opportunity to uplift and center demands in ongoing local fights because a win in one local is a win for all locals.
+May Day is also an opportunity to uplift and center demands in ongoing local fights, because a win in one local is a win for all locals.

 Resources